MercersKitchen/Advanced-CS/README.md

 # Advanced-CS
 Android App Development using Classes in Processing-JAVA and Pure Java

+**Purpose**: create Pong
+- An Iconcic Game origionally meant as a training app for app development

+Progressions
+- Your Computer Environment and Getting Started, <a href="https://github.com/MercersKitchen/Advanced-CS#getting-started">Click Here</a>

+<a href="">Click Here when Available</a>

+--

 **UNDER CONSTRUCTION**

 ---

 Table of Contents
-- Getting Started, <a href="https://github.com/MercersKitchen/Advanced-CS#getting-started">Click Here</a>
+- Getting Started, <a href="">Click Here</a>
 - Links to Review, <a href="https://github.com/MercersKitchen/Advanced-CS#review-of-introductory-and-intermediate-cs-processing-java">Click Here when Available</a>
   - Introduction to App Development and Deployment, <a href="https://github.com/MercersKitchen/Advanced-CS#introductory-cs-processing-java">Click Here when Available</a>
   - Intermediate App Development and Deployment, <a href="https://github.com/MercersKitchen/Advanced-CS#intermediate-cs-processing-java">Click Here when Available</a>